getify/Functional-Light-JS/ch1.md

 * It's likely that for many readers, the former snippet feels closer to comfortable/readable/maintainable than the latter snippet.
 It's entirely OK if that's the case.
 You're in exactly the right spot.
 I'm confident that if you stick it out through the whole book, and practice everything we talk about, that second snippet will eventually become a lot more natural, maybe even preferable!

 * Maybe you would have done the task significantly or entirely different from either snippet presented.
 That's OK, too.
 This book won't be prescriptive in telling you that you should do something a specific way.
 Our goal is to illustrate the pros/cons of various patterns and enable you to make those decisions.
-I believe by the end of this book, how you would approach the task may fall a little closer to the second snippet than it does right now.
+By the end of this book, how you would approach the task may fall a little closer to the second snippet than it does right now.

 * It's also possible that you're already a seasoned FP developer who's scanning through the start of this book to see if it has anything useful for you to read.
 That second snippet certainly has some bits that are quite familiar.
 But I'm also betting that you thought, "Hmmm, I wouldn't have done it *that* way..." a couple of times.
 That's OK, and entirely reasonable.